coderboy-exe/chat/README.md

 ## Overview

-A simple websocket based chat application powered by django-channels
+A simple websocket based chat application powered by django-channels and Redis

 ## Prerequisites